wenerme/wener/notes/db/kv/redis/redis-conf.md

 # to accumulate hits.
 #
 # The counter decay time is the time, in minutes, that must elapse in order
-# for the key counter to be divided by two (or decremented if it has a value
+# for the key counter to be decremented.
-# less <= 10).
 #
 # The default value for the lfu-decay-time is 1.
-A special value of 0 means to
+A special value of 0 means we
-# decay the counter every time it happens to be scanned.
+# will never decay the counter.
 #
 # lfu-log-factor 10
 # lfu-decay-time 1